 The answers to these questions aren’t always immediately clear, but at The Spur Group we have developed a proven method that drives clear-cut answers and improves your channel management results.

 Preparing for the recruitment conversation: What to keep in mind

-When it comes to channel partner recruitment, we’ve already emphasized that you can’t buy partner love—you simply must have a value proposition that speaks for itself.
-But regardless of how well you pitch the value of a partnership with your company, the fact is that you are asking the recruit for a significant investment in your company, and potentially even a shift in their existing business practice.
+When it comes to channel partner recruitment, we’ve already emphasized that you can’t buy partner love — you simply must have a value proposition that speaks for itself.
+But regardless of how well you pitch the value of a partner program with your company, the fact is that you are asking the recruit for a significant investment in your company, and potentially even a shift in their existing business practice.

 That said, your initial conversation with the recruit should put them at ease—make it clear that you’ve considered the partnership from their perspective as well as your own.
 The best way to ensure you are fully prepared to have a successful conversation with your recruit is to develop a strong toolkit.
 A sample toolkit will include components that cover the various aspects of your potential partnership.
 Your toolkit may include the collateral below, but of course will need to be customized to the partnership you’re proposing:

-By addressing these questions and putting the CEO/Owner/President at ease, you’ll find the rest of your recruit sales pitch will go smoothly
+By addressing these questions and putting the partner contact at ease, you’ll find the rest of your recruit sales pitch will go smoothly

 A good technical fit won’t necessarily make or break your partnership, but both your organization and the recruit should be aware of any potential technical issues and the economic implications of those issues.